You can view all of the registration questions in advance via the links below:

 Providing your genetic report

+During your registration we will ask you to upload a copy of your entire genetic report (if you have it).
 Confirmation of the exact genetic mutation that is responsible for your condition is very important for potential treatments, as well as for a better understanding of the disease.
-During your registration we will ask you to upload a copy of your entire genetic report (if you have it) so that we can verify this information.
-We also ask you to provide contact details for the hospital or clinic where the genetic test was carried out.
-This means we can ask your doctor to send us a copy of your report, if you don’t have it.
+We also use the report to verify your registration by checking your diagnosis.
+We ask you to provide contact details for the hospital or clinic where the genetic test was carried out, so we can ask your doctor to send us a copy of your report, if you don’t have it.

 Updating or removing your details

 You can log in to your profile at any time to complete, update or simply view your data.
-Once a year, you will receive an email asking you to check and update your details; but you are encouraged to inform us about any major changes as soon as they occur (including any change in your contact details).
-It is possible to withdraw your data from the registry at any time – please contact us if you wish this to be done. (email@example.com)
+Twice a year, you will receive an email asking you to check and update your details; but you are encouraged to update it with any major changes as soon as they occur (including any change in your contact details).
+It is possible to withdraw your data from the registry at any time – please contact us if you wish this to be done, at firstname.lastname@example.org.